The Ultimate Checklist for Nonprofit Startups

 How will you help?

 You need to have a way of providing help to your target group.
 What type of services will you provide and how will you provide them?
 For most nonprofit startups, you should focus on providing 1 or 2 programs to start.
-Don’t worry, if you have more than one program idea in mind, your organization can always provide more charitable services as you grow.
+Don’t worry, if you have more than one program idea in mind, your nonprofit organization can always provide more charitable services as you grow.
 As long as you’re still serving your charitable mission, you’re welcome to add more ways to serve.

 3.